adamstephensen/MCW-Integration/case-study.md

 * Remember, business has appetite to redesign architecture and write/consume new services
 * External provider remains the same

+Note: The colours below correlate to a requirement in the above table

 ![alt text](integration-diagram.png "Integration diagram")